priyanshuxd9/poof_initial/README.md

 -   **Emoji Reactions**: Users can react to messages with emojis to enhance communication.
 -   **Multimedia Sharing**: Share photos and videos within groups (up to 30MB per file).
 -   **Unique Invite Code**: Each group has a unique, shareable invite code for easy joining (no passwords needed for invites).
--   **Self-Destruct Timer**: Groups automatically "fadEM'" (all content deleted and group disbanded) after a user-defined timer (1 to 31 days).
+-   **Self-Destruct Timer**: Groups automatically "Poof" (all content deleted and group disbanded) after a user-defined timer (1 to 31 days).
 A warning is displayed when 15% of the time remains.

 ## Tech Stack